5 Valuable Things to Know about “Wakaranai”(分からない)

 The speak is fast, (I) completely don’t understand.

-Amazingly, you probably would hear the Japanese say this phrase multiple times as the response, they even attach 全然 (zenzen) at whatever the beginning of all of the expressions that they want to emphasize there is none at all, completely not at all or not even slightest.
+Amazingly, you would probably hear the Japanese say this phrase several times in response, even adding 全然 (zenzen) to whatever the beginning of all the expressions they want to emphasise that there is none, none at all, or not even the slightest.

-5. 分からん (Wakarang): Wakaranai in the Kansai dialect
+What’s 分からん (Wakarang) – Wakaranai in the Kansai dialect

-The meaning is not changed, it still has the same meaning “don’t understand”, however, saying “wakaran or wakarang” has a nuance of “(really) cannot get that way of thinking or that kind of opinion is very weird or not supposed to be as that way”.
+The meaning is not changed, it still has the same meaning of “don’t understand”, but saying “wakaran or wakarang” has a nuance of “(really) can’t understand that way of thinking or that kind of opinion is very strange or not supposed to be like that”.

 Conclusion

-After all, let’s wrap what we have discussed about “分からない wakaranai” into the following points:
+Finally, let’s summarise what we have discussed about “分からない wakaranai” in the following points:

-• The meaning of 分からない (wakaranai) is “I don’t understand” in English.
+• The meaning of 分からない (wakaranai) in English is “I don’t understand”.

-• Wakarai could be felt more polite and respectful when being added with the other adverbs such as よく (yoku) to be よく分からない, あまり (amari) to be あまり分からない and 全然 (zenzen) to be 全然分からない (zenzen wakaranai).
+• Wakarai could be considered more polite and respectful when added to the other adverbs such as よく (yoku) to be よく分からない, あまり (amari) to be あまり分からない and 全然 (zenzen) to be 全然分からない (zenzen wakaranai).

 ABOUTこの記事をかいた人